pivotiiii/hourglass/README.md

 - The **Restore**, **Minimize** and **Maximize** timer window commands are always present in the timer window context menu.
 - All the timer window commands are available in the timer window context menu.
 - Shortcuts are displayed in the timer window context menu.
+- The progress bar changes direction to vertical when the height is more than the width and vice versa.

 ### Mics